davidjguru/the-russian-llulaby/content/blog/five-basic-things-ive-learned-using-graphql-in-drupal.md

 In the middle of working on a decoupled Drupal project can be common to define needs as you go along, on the fly.
 For example, from the frontend, it may be necessary to show a new listing.

-* Then frontend asks backend: I need a new list of items.
+* Then frontend asks backend: I need a new list of items (News).
 * Backend responds by creating a custom data producer (if none fits well).
 * Backend prepares a query extracting the required data: